-He bore witness to some of London's most notable events, but who exactly was Samuel Pepys?
+On this day, Feb 23, 1633, Samuel Pepys was born in London.
+Pepys bore witness to some of London's most notable events, but who exactly was the famous diarist?

 To read the diary of Samuel Pepys is to be transported back into his world of 17th-century London.
 With enthusiasm, wit, and a keen eye for detail, Pepys brings to life the atmosphere, people, events, and places of his time.
 Through his diary, begun in 1660 as Pepys launched his public career, we have an “I was there” account of Restoration London—from the politics of the period to the daily fare at the table to remarks about the king’s mistresses.
 Through his eyes, we witness the grandeur and ceremony of Charles II’s coronation in 1661 and several years later feel terror as the plague spreads across the city.

 In 1666, with the Great Fire raging for four days and nights, Pepys so carefully records the turmoil that one can almost smell the smoke from “the churches, houses, and all on fire and flaming at once…the streets full of nothing but people and horses and carts loaden with goods, ready to run over one another….”

 Born of humble parents in Salisbury Court, off Fleet Street on February 23, 1633, Samuel Pepys was a quick and clever student.
 Awarded scholarships, he was sent to St Paul’s School and thence to Magdalene College, Cambridge, taking his degree there in 1654.
 Through the influence of a distant relative, young Pepys acquired a clerkship in the Exchequer, eventually working his way into advanced positions of responsibility.
 A diligent and successful civil servant, Pepys was equal to whatever challenges came his way and was, for much of his life, the most important administrator of the British navy.